NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Made strong on block
   - +2 frames duration on hitbox
 - JB hitbox improved
+- RB
-- RB First hit has slightly more lift; if holding B for the second hit, it bounces like before; if not, it staggers
+  - First hit has slightly more lift
+  - If holding B for the second hit it bounces like before
+  - If not holding B, it staggers
+- 6A(B)
+  - Has more lift
-- 6A(B) has more lift; hitbox improved
+  - Hitbox improved
 - 8A hitbox disappears one frame sooner
 - JA
   - Has changed momentum